Hatzi

 Hatzi- or Chatzi- (Χατζη-) is a prefix of Greek family names.
-It ultimately derives from the Arabic Hajji, a name for someone who has successfully completed a pilgrimage.
+It derives from the Turkish word 'Hacı' which ultimately derives from the Arabic Hajji, a name for someone who has successfully completed a pilgrimage.

-In Christianity, the prefix is added when someone had committed the pilgrimage to Jerusalem.
+In Orthodox Christianity, the prefix is added when someone had committed the pilgrimage to Jerusalem.
 For example, if the name was Giannis, the name would then be Hatzigiannis after the journey.

 In Islam, the prefix is added before the name.
 For example, Ibrahim Kaya would become Hajji Ibrahim Kaya.